 Want to unwind with a good glass of wine?
 The District has you covered with these great wine bars.

 Ready for a glass of red?
 A bottle of white?
 Maybe some frosé?
 Us, too.
 Take your pick of these standout wine bars – where you can have your pick of fantastic bites, too – in Washington, DC.

 What could be better than a wine bar, you ask?
 Having an entire winery in the middle of the buzzworthy Capitol Riverfront neighborhood.
-District Winery is a 17,000-square-foot winery-restaurant hybrid that pours the only made-in-DC wine: a 2017 dry rosé.
-Start your wine-filled day with a tour of the on-site facilities, which includes a flight at the tasting bar, before settling down for seasonal new American fare and waterfront views at Ana, the winery’s restaurant.
+District Winery is a 17,000-square-foot winery-restaurant hybrid that pours small batch wines.
+Start your wine-filled day with a tour of the on-site facilities, which includes a flight at the tasting bar, before settling down for seasonal fare and waterfront views at the winery’s restaurant.

-A stunning circular bar might be the architectural showpiece of this Chinatown spot, but the wine list is pretty special, too.
-Flight focuses on small, family-owned vineyards, niche varietals and regions and top-quality pours, in a selection that exceeds 500 wines offered by glass, flight, and ounce formats, plus half- and magnum bottles.
+A stunning circular bar might be the architectural showpiece of this Chinatown spot, but as a James Beard Semifinalist for Outstanding Wine Program in 2023, the wine list is pretty special, too.
+Flight focuses on small, family-owned vineyards, niche varietals and regions and top-quality pours, in a selection that exceeds 500 wines offered by glass, flight and ounce formats, plus half- and magnum bottles.